riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 #### Isomap

 Isomap is a combination of the Floyd–Warshall algorithm with classic Multidimensional Scaling.
 Classic Multidimensional Scaling (MDS) takes a matrix of pair-wise distances between all points and computes a position for each point.
 Isomap assumes that the pair-wise distances are only known between neighboring points, and uses the Floyd–Warshall algorithm to compute the pair-wise distances between all other points.
 This effectively estimates the full matrix of pair-wise geodesic distances between all of the points.
 Isomap then uses classic MDS to compute the reduced-dimensional positions of all the points.
+In the image below we can see that while the reduction provided by the PCA is linear w.r.t. the input, the Isomap is non-linear and can capture a greater variance:

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/vbxE9.jpg" style="zoom:67%;" />

 #### Locally-linear embedding

 Locally-Linear Embedding (LLE) has several advantages over Isomap, including faster optimization when implemented to take advantage of sparse matrix algorithms, and better results with many problems.
 LLE also begins by finding a set of the nearest neighbors of each point.
 It then computes a set of weights for each point that best describes the point as a linear combination of its neighbors.
 Finally, it uses an eigenvector-based optimization technique to find the low-dimensional embedding of points, such that each point is still described with the same linear combination of its neighbors.
 LLE tends to handle non-uniform sample densities poorly because there is no fixed unit to prevent the weights from drifting as various regions differ in sample densities.
+As we can see here in the image LLE and Isomap are not so different in the result but LLE can perform better on sparse matrices:

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/fig_S_manifold_PCA_1.png" style="zoom:67%;" />